 - Encourage growth in areas where it will be the most beneficial to the County and its cities.
-New development should be consistent with the Future Development Plan Map and the long range planning goals and policies. - Look at new development proposals comprehensively by considering the benefit to the community overall, the character of the surrounding area, nearby land uses, and the availability and capacity of infrastructure. - Focus denser levels of growth within existing City boundaries and targeted growth areas within the County where there is adequate infrastructure. - Public facilities and infrastructure should be designed to support new development and redevelopment efforts, particularly in the areas of circulation, access and linkages.
+New development should be consistent with the Future Development Plan Map and the long range planning goals and policies. - Look at new development proposals comprehensively by considering the benefit to the community overall, the character of the surrounding area, nearby land uses, and the availability and capacity of infrastructure.

-- Ensure that natural resources are protected and that greenspace is abundant throughout the county. - Promote the clustering of uses and compact site development in appropriate areas that are pedestrian-oriented, community-centered and minimize vehicular trips with increased internal connectivity. - Developments should connect with the existing transportation network and adjacent properties. - All roadways should be designed to match the character of the area and integrated with adjacent land use.
+- Focus growth within the core of downtown and throughout locations in the Valley that have adequate infrastructure to support the growth. - Public facilities and infrastructure should be designed to support new development and redevelopment efforts, particularly in the areas of circulation, access and linkages. - Ensure that natural resources are protected and that greenspace is abundant throughout the county. - Promote the clustering of uses and compact site development in appropriate areas that are pedestrian-oriented, community-centered and minimize vehicular trips with increased internal connectivity. - Developments should connect with the existing transportation network and adjacent properties. - All roadways should be designed to match the character of the area and integrated with adjacent land use.